Central canal stenosis prevention

-Many of the ways to maintain a healthy spine are equally applicable to entire body health.
+Many of the ways to maintain a healthy spine are equally applicable to complete body health.
 This is logical since spinal health is closely linked to overall well-being.
-The spine supports the majority of your body weight and enables movements like twisting, bending, and flexion.
-Without the ability to engage in these movements, a person could not be considered healthy just as without spinal health many of these functions are impossible.
-Here are some ways to keep the spine flexible and supple over the years, as well as to maintain overall health:
+The spine supports the majority of your body weight and enables movements like twisting, bending and flexing.
+Without the ability to engage in these movements, a person could not be considered healthy, just as without spinal health, many of these functions are impossible.
+Here are some ways to keep the spine flexible and supple over the years, as well as maintain overall health:

 - Quit smoking